philipturner/molecular-renderer/Documentation/bvh-update-process.md

 Bandwidth-intensive atomic counters are optimized by tagging 8 nm "voxel groups".
 Only if a voxel group is tagged, will future kernels inspect its 2 nm voxels for modifications.
 Kernels scoped at the 2 nm level still dispatch one thread per 2 nm voxel in the world volume.
 However, they use 4x4x4 threadgroups and thus are naturally scoped at 8 nm.
 The kernels return early when they don't need to perform bandwidth-intensive operations.

+Some compute work is scoped at 32 nm to further reduce costs.

 ## Stages

 Remove Process